burhaninho/burhaninho.github.io/_posts/2023-01-25-childlike-questions.md

 ---
 layout: post
-title: The Power of Child-Like Questions: How Simplifying Can Generate New Insights
+title: The Power of Child-Like Questions
 description: Adults ask narrow and complicated questions, hindering knowledge.
 Adopting child-like curiosity can lead to more enjoyable conversations and new ideas.
 Physicians need to simplify communication for better care.
 Learn how to ask better questions and generate new insights.
 ---